pawelszczerbicki/node-typescript-template/README.md

-# NodeJS template with TS and
+# NodeJS template with TS and Gitlab CI
 Simple and useful template for NodeJS written in Typescript with MongoDB and Firebase Auth support

 ## Run and build